synxty/idea/[game-title].md

 ### 2.2.
 Combat Attributes

 Combat attributes define a character's combat-related statistics.
-They encompass crucial aspects like health, offensive, defensive and additional combat statistics.
+They encompass crucial aspects like offensive, defensive and additional combat statistics.
 The combat attributes are essential for shaping the outcome of battles.

 #### 2.2.1.
 Offensive Attributes